-The EC proposal is currently being discussed in the European Parliament and Council of the EU.
-This offers a key opportunity to ensure ReFuelEU Aviation meets the decarbonisation needs of the industry.
+The ReFuelEU proposal is currently being discussed in the trilogue process between the European Parliament, the Council of the EU, and the European Commission.
+An ambitious compromise is needed to ensure ReFuelEU Aviation will be a success for the decarbonisation of the aviation sector.